min2ha/ukwa-site/content/target/62154/index.en.md

   "subject": null
 }

-# Daily Mail: 'Social media is causing a mental health crisis', says head of  British university hit by seven student suicides

 News article about comments made by Hugh Brady the vice-chancellor of Bristol University in which he blamed social media for causing mental health problems